The National News Desk: History

 In June 2020, Sinclair announced it would launch "a headline news service" that would air weekday mornings (6:00–9:00 local time) and rely on news-gathering services of Sinclair's stations as well as original content, similar in format to NewsNation Prime produced by Nexstar Media Group for NewsNation.

 The program would be titled The National Desk, and Sinclair tapped veteran news anchor Jan Jeffcoat to host the program.
 It launched on January 18, 2021, and airs on Sinclair's CW and MyNetworkTV-affiliated stations along with its independent and Fox-affiliated stations without any local newscasts or news share agreements.

 The National Desk largely replaced paid programming, televangelism, and syndicated programming on those stations, reportedly saving Sinclair money in the long-run.
 The morning block also served as the replacement for Sinclair's attempt at non-educational children's programming, KidsClick, which had ended two years before.

 On May 4, 2021, Sinclair announced an evening expansion of The National Desk on September 27.
 The two-hour evening block airs after network primetime in the Eastern and Central time zones, while leading into it in the Mountain and Pacific time zones.

-On November 15, 2021, ABC affiliate WATM-TV in Altoona, Pennsylvania begin airing The National Desk in place of where local newscasts would normally air, making it among Sinclair's first "Big Three" affiliated stations to air The National Desk.
+On November 15, 2021, ABC affiliate WATM-TV in Altoona, Pennsylvania began airing The National Desk in place of where local newscasts would normally air, making it among Sinclair's first "Big Three" affiliated stations to air The National Desk.
 Prior to this, it was airing a newscast produced from LMA partner WJAC-TV in nearby Johnstown, Pennsylvania.
 Another LMA sister station, Fox affiliate WWCP-TV in Johnstown, will air The National Desk during WATM-TV's network commitments with ABC.

 A weekend edition of the program was launched on Saturday, March 5, 2022, anchored by Eugene Ramirez, who also anchors the live desk during the weekday evening edition.

 Recently, several "Big Four" stations owned or operated by Sinclair have replaced their local newscasts with The National Desk.
-On April 3, 2023, The National Desk began airing on WPMI in Mobile, Alabama, WEYI in Flint, Michigan, WACH in Columbia, South Carolina and WGXA in Macon, Georgia (some local newscasts were retained on all of the above stations).
-On May 15 of that year, The National Desk was added on WNWO in Toledo, Ohio, KTVL in Medford, Oregon, KPTH in Sioux City, Iowa, WGFL/WNBW-DT in Gainesville, Florida and KPTM in Omaha, Nebraska, as those news operations were shuttered.
+On April 3, 2023, The National Desk began airing on WPMI in Mobile, Alabama; WEYI in Flint, Michigan; WACH in Columbia, South Carolina; and WGXA in Macon, Georgia (some local newscasts were retained on all of the above stations).
+On May 15 of that year, The National Desk was added on WNWO in Toledo, Ohio; KTVL in Medford, Oregon; KPTH in Sioux City, Iowa; WGFL in Gainesville, Florida; and KPTM in Omaha, Nebraska, as those news operations were shuttered.